moq-wg/moq-transport/draft-ietf-moq-transport.md

 ## GOAWAY {#message-goaway}

-The server sends a `GOAWAY` message to force the client to reconnect.
+The pub sends a `GOAWAY` message to force the client to reconnect.
 This is useful for server maintenance or reassignments without severing the QUIC connection.
 The server can be a producer or a consumer.